cocos/cocos-docs/en/getting-started/first-game-2d/index.md

 P_1 = P_0 + v*t
 ```

-Where `P_1` is the final position, `P_0` is the orignal position, v is the speed of the object, and t is the unit time.
+Where `P_1` is the final position, `P_0` is the original position, v is the speed of the object, and t is the unit time.

-> Final Position = Orignal Position + Speed * deltaTime
+> Final Position = Original Position + Speed * deltaTime

 The `update` function in the PlayerController component will be automatically called by the game engine.
 And also pass in a `deltaTime` parameter.